Geometry of orbit spaces of proper Lie groupoids: Introduction

 This paper is organized as follows.
 For the convenience of the reader and to explain some notation we recall in Section \ref{sec:prelim} several basic concepts of the theory of stratified spaces.
 In Section \ref{sec:linearization}, we recall Zung's linearization theorem for proper Lie groupoids \cite{Zun} and prove some useful local properties of proper Lie groupoids.
 In particular, we show that every proper Lie groupoid has a transversally invariant riemannian complete riemannian metric $\eta$.
 For a transversally invariant riemannian metric on the underlying proper Lie groupoid we prove in Section \ref{sec:metric-slice} a metric tubular neighborhood theorem thus improving the slice theorem for groupoids from \cite{w:linear2}.
 The natural stratification and control structure of the quotient space of a proper Lie groupoid is constructed in Section \ref{sec:stratification}.
 After that, we show in Section \ref{sec:metric} that a transversally invariant riemannian metric on a proper Lie groupoid induces a length space metric on the quotient space such that the quotient map becomes a submetry.
 Using the stratification and control structure from Section \ref{sec:stratification} we derive in Section \ref{sec:triangularization} that the quotient space even carries a triangulation.
 As an application, we discuss in the final Section \ref{sec:derham} the basic cohomology of a proper Lie groupoid and prove a de Rham theorem.\\

-{\bf Acknowledgments:} We would like to thank Marius Crainic, Rui Fernandes, and Eugene Lerman for helpful discussions.
+{\bf Acknowledgments:} We would like to thank Marius Crainic, Rui Fernandes, Matias del Hoyo, and Eugene Lerman for helpful discussions.
 In particular Marius Crainic made extensive comments on the first version of the paper, and shared with us a preliminary version of \cite{cs}.
-Subsequent discussions with him on the stratification theory of orbit spaces helped to improve the paper a lot.
+Subsequent discussions with him on the stratification theory of orbit spaces helped to improve the paper.
+Matias del Hoyo kindly pointed to us a mistake in the original proof of Proposition \ref{Prop:InvMet}.
+He and Rui Fernandes suggested a key idea to correct it (See Remark \ref{rmk:rui}).
 We also thank the referee for constructive advice.
-Finally, X.T.~and M.J.P.~greatfully acknowledge support by the NSF.
+Finally, X.T.~and M.J.P.~gratefully acknowledge support by the NSF.
 Tang's research has been partially supported by NSF grants DMS 0703775 and DMS 0900985, Pflaum's research by NSF grants DMS 1066222 and DMS 1105670.